TranDatk/SoundCloudClone/README.md

 # Project Title: Music Streaming Web - SoundCloud

-## Author: Diệu Xuân - Student
+## Author: Tran Nhat Minh Dat

 ---

 ### Introduction

-This is a web project developed by student Diệu Xuân with the aim of creating a music streaming application similar to SoundCloud.
+This is a web project developed by Tran Dat with the aim of creating a music streaming application similar to SoundCloud.
 This project is built using Django (Backend) and Next.js (Frontend).

 ### Installation